The BTK Killer's house

 Rader grew up in Wichita.
 It wasn't until 1973 that he moved to Park City, on the north side of the city.

 He worked as an alarm technician for a home security company in Wichita until 1989.
-This job helped him to scope out victims, disable alarms, and cut phone lines.
+This job helped him scope out victims, disable alarms, and cut phone lines.

 His work colleagues at the company complained that he was a nitpicker who "lived by the rules of the book."